intbio/IT_notes/subl_conda.md

- # Configuring working Python environment using Sublime Text 2, Anaconda and Anaconda.
+ # Configuring working Python environment using Sublime Text 2, Anaconda and Conda.
 + Install Sublime Text editor https://www.sublimetext.com
 + Here is a cheat-sheet https://gist.github.com/paulovera/4486672
 + Command-Shift-P - is the access to command prompt and all cool functionality.
-+ Control + \` - access command line
++ Control + \` - access command line - this is a Python terminal.
 + https://packagecontrol.io - is the repo of all cool packages for sublime.
 + Here is how to install package controll and use it https://www.granneman.com/webdev/editors/sublime-text/packages/how-to-install-and-use-package-control/
 + To turn Sublime into Python IDE you need to install Anaconda (do not confuse with Continuum Conda!) http://damnwidget.github.io/anaconda/